PRIVACY NOTICE – SERVICE USERS

 1. How we collect personal information about you

 We may collect personal information from you when you interact with Open Door.
-There are many occasions when this could happen, for example: if you enquire about our activities, refer/make a referral to us, make a donation to us, apply for a job or volunteering opportunity, if you choose to provide us with optional feedback, or otherwise provide us with personal information.
+There are many occasions when this could happen, for example: if you enquire about our activities, refer/make a referral to us, during treatment, if you make a donation to us, if you choose to provide us with optional feedback, or otherwise provide us with personal information.
 We may collect this information over the phone, via our website, through the post, or in person.

 2. What information do we collect?

 So that we can provide a safe and professional service, we need to keep certain records about you.
-We may process the following types of data:
+We may process the following types of data under Article 6.1(c) of the General Data Protection Regulation:

 - Your basic details and contact information e.g. your name, address, date of birth, postal address, telephone number;